67443-Mobile-Apps/TempConverterCombine/README.md

 # Temp Converter Combine

 This is a class demonstrate that I did using our first lab, TempConverter, and refactoring it so it uses Apple's reactive framework, Combine.
-Below are the original instructions as a reference, but I have also included a `key_changes.md` file highlighting some of the changes I went over in class.  _Qapla'_
+Below are the original instructions as a reference, but I have also included a `key_changes.md` file highlighting some of the changes I went over in class.
+My hope is that you see some of the benefits of reactive programming, both for the developer and the user.  _Qapla'_

 ---

 ## Lab 1: TempConverter

-This lab will build off our TempConverter that we worked with in [67-272](67272.cmuis.net/labs/2) and in our [previous lab](67443.cmuis.net/labs/1) and turn it into a functional iOS app.
+This lab will build off our TempConverter that we worked with in [67-272](67272.cmuis.net/labs/2) and turn it into a functional iOS app.
 The app will take some user input, convert it (if valid) from either Celsius to Fahrenheit or Fahrenheit to Celsius.
 There will also be a toggle switch to change the direction of the conversion and a simple "info" page that describes your app.
 This is what your app might look like when you are done:

 <p float="left" align="center">
   <img src="https://i.imgur.com/9vU4pSA.png" width="50%"/>
 </p>

 One of the main goals of this lab is to give you an introduction into [SwiftUI](https://developer.apple.com/xcode/swiftui/).
-SwiftUI is another way of building user interfaces in iOS (other than the Storyboards you used last week in lab).
+SwiftUI is another way of building user interfaces in iOS (other than the Storyboards mentioned in class and in the alternate write up from the class exercise).

 Part 1: App creation and model building
 ---

-1. Create a new project, a `Single View App`.
+1. Create a new project, an `App` (Make sure you have iOS selected as your platform).
 The Product Name Should be `TempConverterApp`.
-Select `SwiftUI` for the Use Interface.
-(Do not check `Core Data`, `Unit Tests` or `UI Tests`.)
+Select `SwiftUI` for the Interface.
+(Do not select any options for 'Storage' and do not select the checkbox 'Include Tests')

 1. Create three groups (folders): one called Models, one called Controllers, and the last called Views.
 Move the ContentView and the tempconverterApp into the Views folder.